Graduate Teaching Assistantships students working

 Rewards and Responsibilities of the Teaching Assistant

-Successful candidates who are offered and accept Teaching Assistantships will receive a yearly stipend of $15,000 (pending budgetary approval) as well as a full tuition waiver (exclusive of fees).
-Assistantships are usually renewed for the second year of study, for a maximum of two years.
-Teaching Assistants must enroll for a minimum of six (6) credits per semester, and the tuition waiver will cover a maximum of 18 credits per academic year (and only for courses applicable toward the M.A. in English requirements).
+Successful candidates who are offered and accept Teaching Assistantships will receive a yearly stipend of $15,000 as well as a full tuition waiver for up to 36 credits (exclusive of fees).
+Assistantships are usually renewed for the second year of study.
+Teaching Assistants must enroll for a minimum of six (6) credits per semester, and the tuition waiver will cover a maximum of 18 credits per academic year.
+(TAs are responsible for paying the normal student fees).

-In addition to taking courses, each Teaching Assistant will be responsible for teaching three sections of ENGL 103 Composition and Research during the academic year.
-Usually first year Teaching Assistants teach one section of ENGL 103 during Fall semester and two sections of ENGL 103 during Spring semester.
-In the second year, that work load is usually reversed--two sections in Fall and one in the Spring.
+In addition to taking courses, each Teaching Assistant (TA) will be responsible for teaching three sections of our required First Year Writing course English 103: Composition and Research during the academic year.
+Usually, first year TAs teach one section of ENGL 103 during the fall semester and two sections of ENGL 103 during the spring semester.
+In the second year, that workload is usually reversed—two sections in the fall and one in the spring.

-Working approximately twenty (20) hours per week during four semesters under the Teaching Assistant Supervisor should provide a usefully varied and valuable apprenticeship for a career in teaching.
+Working approximately twenty (20) hours per week during four semesters under the Director of First Year Writing provides a usefully varied and valuable apprenticeship for a career in teaching.
 Mentoring by the supervisor includes pre-semester training and guidance sessions, regular weekly meetings, grading sessions, classroom observations, and other strategies to provide the most beneficial guidance for the assistant.